Ahmed-Ashraf-EGAC/genor-yaml-toolkit/README.md

 1. Open the project folder in VS Code.
 2. Press `F5` to launch a new VS Code window with the extension loaded.

+## Changelog

+For a detailed list of changes, see the [CHANGELOG](https://github.com/Ahmed-Ashraf-EGAC/yaml-formatter/blob/master/CHANGELOG.md).

 ## Issues & Contributions